Lifestyles of the Sleek and Scaly

 Reptiles of Kentucky

 This program allows you the chance to meet some of the world’s most incredible creatures: snakes!
 Students will get the chance to see massive pythons and infamous rattlesnakes.
 Are rattlesnakes really as old as their rattles show?
 How can a harmless kingsnake keep venomous snakes away?
-Learn the answers to these questions and the answers to any other questions that you might have.
+Learn the answers to these questions and the many others humans have asked about these thought-provoking animals.

 Venomous Snakes and Snakebite

 This presentation includes a slideshow and lecture on snakebite avoidance, treatment, identification, and other specialized topics.
-Not only will you get the chance to see the local venomous species, but also venomous snakes from around the world.
+Not only will you get the chance to see the local venomous species, but you will also learn the effects of snakebite around the world.
 You will also get the chance to learn just what did happen to some of Jim Harrison’s fingers.
 Due to the specialized content, this program is recommended for older children and adults.
 A modified version of this program is available for medical personnel.
 If you represent a medical group and are interested in a specialized snakebite talk, please contact us.
 We frequently will provide such lectures at a very reduced rate for medical personnel.

 All programs can be tailored to fit the size, age, and interest of your group.
 Is there a certain school project concentration or focus that you would like us to include?
 One custom program, Mythology of Reptiles, works great for Harry Potter camps!
 Simply let us know how we can integrate our visit into your curriculum.